Department of Physics

 Research Opportunities

-Our research groups foster interactions among the faculty, undergraduate and graduate students, research scientists, visiting scientists, and other departments and centers.
-Our research facilities in Barnard Hall include state-of-the-art laboratories and equipment.
-External collaborations bring national and international experts to the department and open opportunities for research to be conducted at other world-class laboratories around the globe.
-On-campus, interdisciplinary research include collaborations with the departments of Chemistry and Biochemistry, Electrical and Computer Engineering, Mechanical Engineering, and several research centers and institutes on campus including the Space Science and Engineering Laboratory (SSEL), the Imaging and Chemical Analysis Laboratory (ICAL), Montana Space Grant Consortium (MSGC), the Optical Technology Center (OpTeC), and the Spectrum Lab and interdisciplinary academic programs, such as Material Science and Optics and Photonics undergraduate and graduate degree programs.
-Research collaborations with local industries are numerous and actively pursued.
-For more information on each research program, click here.
+Our research groups promote collaboration among faculty, students, research scientists, and external partners.
+Research facilities in Barnard Hall include state-of-the-art laboratories and equipment.
+On-campus, interdisciplinary research includes collaborations with the departments of Chemistry and Biochemistry, Electrical and Computer Engineering, Mechanical Engineering, and several research centers and institutes on campus including the Space Science and Engineering Laboratory (SSEL), the Imaging and Chemical Analysis Laboratory (ICAL), Montana Space Grant Consortium (MSGC), the Optical Technology Center (OpTeC), and the Spectrum Lab and interdisciplinary academic programs, such as Material Science and Optics and Photonics undergraduate and graduate degree programs.
+Partnerships with national, international, and industry collaborators further expand research opportunities.
+For more information on each research program, begin here.

 Undergraduate Research Participation